 Do you treat clients with epilepsy?

 Yes, but we are not offering to treat the condition.
 However we do see clients where epilepsy is just one of the facts in their life.
 In order to provide appropriate Light therapy we need to know whether seizures are of a photo-convulsive nature.
 If this is the case, the programme will be adjusted to ensure the risks of seizures is minimised.
 In some cases a side effect of some of our therapies has been a reduction in the frequency, intensity or duration of seizures.

 Do you treat clients with schizophrenia?

-We unfortunately are not able to provide our services to people with paranoid schizophrenia.
+Unfortunately we are not able to provide our services to people with paranoid schizophrenia.
 We may, however, be able to help clients with other types of schizophrenia.
-Please note that in the past autism was called “infantile schizophrenia” and that the label schizophrenia therefore can cover a wide range of conditions, for most of which we can offer our services.
+Please note that in the past autism was called “infantile schizophrenia” and that the label schizophrenia therefore can cover a wide range of conditions.
 Please contact us if you are in any doubt.

 Can I come for an assessment only?

 Yes – there is no obligation to follow any of the recommended treatments.
 The assessment, the detailed discussion afterwards and the written report are all of great value in understanding what may be going on, what to do next and in obtaining support from health, educational and government establishments.

 Do I have a choice as to which assessments are done?